KCWI observations of the extended nebulae in Mrk 273: Results

 \subsection{Kinematics}

 With the integral field KCWI data, we are able to map out the kinematics of the ionized gas in the galaxy and identify distinct kinematic structures within the system.
 An important result of this paper is the kinematics of the large scale ionized gas, i.e. the NE and SW nebulae.
+The velocity percentiles presented below are with respect to the total line profile resulting from the sum of all significant components.
 The upper left panel of Figure \ref{fig:kin} shows the central velocity $v_{50}$, which is the 50th percentile of the velocity profile, traced by [OIII]5007.
 The systemic velocity is set to be the median of the central velocity of the stellar continuum.
 The nuclear region has a complex kinematic structure, with a redshifted region towards the southeast and north of the nucleus, and a blueshifted region towards the west and northeast.
 The large-scale SW nebula is generally blueshifted by $\sim 200-300$ \kmps.
 The NE nebula has a mild redshift of $\sim 30-100$ \kmps ~in the eastern part of the nebula (seen as the left half in the figure), and is mildly blueshifted by $\sim 40-100$ \kmps ~in the western part (seen as the right half in the figure).

 The upper right panel of Figure \ref{fig:kin} shows the velocity dispersion $\sigma$ of [OIII]5007 across the galaxy.
 In the nuclear region, very broad emission with $\sigma > 250$ \kmps ~is observed along the direction of the bipolar superbubbles in \citetalias{rv13} (marked here as open black circles outlined with a solid line), but extends to $\sim 5$ kpc, approximately two to three times the previously-reported size of the superbubbles.
-The regions with the highest velocity dispersion ($\gtrsim 600 \kmps$) lie beyond the known extent superbubbles in the north and east directions.
+The regions with the highest velocity dispersion ($\gtrsim 600 \kmps$) lie beyond the known extent of the superbubbles in the north and east directions.
 This suggests that the high-velocity outflowing gas in the superbubbles is substantially more extended that previously measured.
 Moderately broad emission with $\sigma \sim 150-250$ \kmps ~is observed in the ``outflow regions'' defined in \citetalias{rz14}, which extend $\sim 5$ kpc in both directions perpendicular to the superbubbles (marked here with open circles with dashed outlines).
 The larger scale extended nebulae have fairly uniform velocity dispersion, with the SW nebula showing $\sigma \sim 100-150$ \kmps and the NE nebula showing a smaller dispersion of $\sigma \sim 50$ \kmps.

 The lower left and lower right panels of Figure \ref{fig:kin} show the ``maximum'' redshifted and blueshifted velocities $v_{02}$ and $v_{98}$, which are the velocity that encompasses $2\%$ and $98\%$ of the cumulative velocity distribution, respectively.
 The southern superbubble contains highly redshifted emission with $v_{02}$ between 800 and 1400 \kmps, while the northern superbubble contains highly blueshifted emission with $v_{98}$ bewteen $-1800$ and $-800$ \kmps , consistent with a bipolar superbubble of fast moving outflows.
 Additionally, fast moving, redshifted gas with $v_{02} \gtrsim 900$ \kmps ~extends beyond the known superbubble towards a wedge-shaped region in the south up to $\sim 5$ kpc.
 Similarly, there is a wedge-shaped region of high-velocity blueshifted gas extending north up to $\sim 4$ kpc.
 This, combined with the velocity dispersion map, suggests that fast moving gas from the superbubbles extends two to three times beyond the previously-known extent.
 On larger scales, the NE nebula has ``maximum'' velocities up to $-200$ and 200 \kmps , while the SW nebula generally has velocities between $-50$ and $500$ \kmps.